MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 Steering is well-weighted — not artificially heavy like some EVs, nor annoyingly light.
 There’s a reasonable sense of road feedback.
 Ride quality is the compromise: the MG4 rides firmly on smooth motorway surfaces but can feel choppy on broken urban roads, particularly on the 18-inch alloys of the Trophy variant.
 The 17-inch wheels of the SE variants ride noticeably better.

 The three driving modes — Eco, Normal, and Sport — are meaningfully different from each other.
 Sport mode sharpens throttle response and adds weight to the steering; Eco softens everything for maximum range.
 Most owners will live in Normal or switch between Normal and Sport depending on road conditions.
+One-pedal driving is available via adjustable regenerative braking levels, and the implementation is among the better ones in this class.

-5. Interior, Technology & Comfort
+Interior Design, Technology & Comfort

 The MG4’s interior is where the car’s budget origins are most visible — but the gap to more expensive rivals is narrower than you’d expect, and shrinks further on the Trophy trim level.